RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 ### iOS contacts sync, invites & dynamic links

 - **Mentors**: @TBD
-- **Description**: In the Rocket.Chat iOS native application, add the functionality of listing all the contacts of a user, syncing in background these contacts with the server using existing APIs and displaying the intersection with public accounts on server.
-Integrating the APIs to invite users that do not have an account (via email/phone) or inviting via other applications on phone.
+- **Description**: In the Rocket.Chat native iOS application, add the functionality of listing all the contacts of a user, syncing in background these contacts with the server using existing APIs and displaying the intersection with public accounts on server.
+Integrating the APIs to invite users that do not have an account (via email/phone) or inviting via other applications on the phone.
 Support dynamic links in iOS app, allow the creation of links such that when invited through one, after installation of the app it opens a DM with the inviter, etc. `These functionalities are already implemented for Android in a fork.`
 - **Desirable Skills**: Familiarity with iOS development.

 ### Deeper Nextcloud Integration

 - **Mentors**: @karlitschek or someone else from Nextcloud
 - **Description**: It's already possible to share a file from Nextcloud into Rocket.Chat.
 But the authentication is a bit clumsy.
-It would be great to have a real single sign in.
+It would be great to have a single real sign in.
 So you only need to sign into Rocket.Chat and are automatically signed in Nextcloud of both talks to the same directory of course.
 - **Desirable Skills**: Familiarity with Rocket.Chat and Nextcloud development.

 ## Timeline